LineIndent/material_design_flet/README.md

    ft.flet.app(target=main)
 ```

-If the package was installed correctly you should see a centered and customized button.
+If the package was installed correctly, you should see a centered and customized button.

 ## 3. Code Breakdown

-The script may seem familier because it's very much like the basic Flet application setup.
-In fact it's the very same with some minor additions.
+The script is similar to the basic Flet application setup, with some minor additions.

-First, note the import statement at the top of the main file.
-This is the main library and all its components.
+At the top of the main file, you need to import the Flet Material library and all its components:
 ```python
 import flet_material as fm
 ```

-Below the imported modules is the ```Theme``` instance from ```flet_material```.
-This sets up the entire application theme so that all colors, primary and accent, are uniform and the same, giving the applications being built much appeal.
+Below the imported modules is the Theme instance from Flet Material.
+It sets up the entire application theme so that all colors, primary and accent, are uniform, giving the applications being built a consistent look and feel.
+For a list of supported theme colors, you can visit the library's documentation online.

 For a list of supported theme colors, you can visit the library's documentation online.